ADD CONDITION

 Overdose

-If you accidentally take too much of a medication, it's important to act quickly.
-You should seek medical help or contact a Poison Control Center immediately.
-Signs of an overdose can vary, but they may include unusual drowsiness, confusion, or difficulty breathing.
+If you accidentally take too much of a medication, it's important to seek medical help immediately.
+You can contact a Poison Control Center for guidance on what to do next.

 Pregnancy Use